MaryAngelique/technical-documentation-page/README.md

 ***

 #### *Requirements*
-- I can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation).
+- I can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation).✅

 - Within the #main-doc element, I can see several section elements, each with a class of main-section.
-There should be a minimum of 5.
+There should be a minimum of 5.✅

 - The first element within each .main-section should be a header element which contains text that describes the topic of that section.